ramon-pessoa/python_programming/README_CODE_1-25.md

 	b.
 Solution (Python) - Solution using dynamic programming.
 This will run in runs in O(N^2) time and O(N) space: [find_sentence_dynamic_programming.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/find_sentence_dynamic_programming.py)

+25. Problem #25 [Hard]: Implement regular expression matching with the following special characters:

+	- . (period) which matches any single character
+	- * (asterisk) which matches zero or more of the preceding element

+	* That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.

+	* For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+	* Given the regular expression ".\*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.

 Go back to [Contents](#contents).